enocol/capstone-project/README.md

 ACKNOWLEDGEMENTS

-Fpr design inspiration, I will like to acknowledge Cindy Shin in Behance.
+F0r design inspiration, I will like to acknowledge Cindy Shin in Behance.

 ## 📝 License <a name="license"></a>